Property value

 Principal borrowed after deposit and fee treatment decisions.
 This base amount drives repayment and total interest outcomes across the full forecast.

-Product fee charged by lender; can be paid upfront or added to loan.
-Fee handling changes true comparison outcomes and should always be evaluated alongside rate.
+Product fee charged by lender; it can be paid upfront or added to the loan.
+Fee handling changes true comparison outcomes, so it is worth checking alongside rate every time.

-Annual borrowing rate for selected mortgage structure and period.
-This is one of the strongest drivers of payment and lifetime borrowing cost, so it should be reviewed frequently.
+Annual borrowing rate for your selected mortgage structure and period.
+This is one of the strongest drivers of payment and lifetime borrowing cost, so regular checks keep your plan grounded.

 Recommendation